Can GitHub Issues Help in App Review Classifications?

 We have two types of textual data that should be preprocessed for creating the auxiliary dataset: (i) target information extracted from issue bodies and (ii) issue titles.
 Due to their nature, we apply several steps to remove noisy and error-prone data.
 So, we clean textual data using standard preprocessing steps in NLP.
 These steps include the following:

-\begin{enumerate} \item Filtering textual data: We remove noisy contents such as checklists, tags, links, code fragments, variable names, error messages, mention terms, and issue numbers.
-Additionally, we exclude special phrases listed in Table \ref{table:pre_words}, as well as any phrases that start and end with an underline symbol (such as \emph{"\_created by X\_}").
-These phrases do not provide helpful information and usually refer to the author or source of the issue. \item Tokenizing the data into constituent words that will serve as the features for the learning model. \item Transforming words to lower to unify their appearance. \item Removing numbers, punctuations, and special characters (such as \$, \#, and emojis). \item Transforming negative modifiers to a single form \emph{"not"}: Negative terms play a crucial role in determining the intention of a review \cite{Scalabrino}.
-So, we identify 44 negative modifiers (Table \ref{table:pre_words}) and replace them with "not" to reduce the number of features. \item Removing stop words: we use the NLTK stop words, with exceptions for negative modifiers listed in Table \ref{table:pre_words} and three specific words \emph{"Could"}, \emph{"Would"}, and \emph{"Should"}.
+\begin{enumerate} \item Filtering textual data: The body of issues is usually processed by removing additional information that has less value for our purpose, which increases the accuracy of the proposed approach~\cite{Izadi}.
+We remove noisy contents such as checklists, tags, links, code fragments, variable names, error messages, mention terms, and issue numbers.
+Additionally, we exclude special phrases listed in \tabref{pre_words}, as well as any phrases that start and end with an underline symbol (such as \emph{``\_created by X\_}'').
+These phrases do not provide helpful information and usually refer to the author or source of the issue. \item Tokenizing the data into constituent words that will serve as the features for the learning model. \item Transforming words to lower to unify their appearance. \item Removing numbers, punctuations, and special characters (such as \$, \#, and emojis). \item Transforming negative modifiers to a single form \emph{``not''}: Negative terms play a crucial role in determining the intention of a review~\cite{Scalabrino}.
+So, we identify 44 negative modifiers (\tabref{pre_words}) and replace them with ``not'' to reduce the number of features. \item Removing stop words: we use the NLTK stop words, with exceptions for negative modifiers listed in \tabref{pre_words} and three specific words \emph{``Could''}, \emph{``Would''}, and \emph{``Should''}.